SF-WDI-LABS/js-algorithms-drills/super-digit/README.md

-A "SuperSum", also known as the proper name "digital root", is a non-negative integer calculated as follows:
+A "digital root", is a non-negative integer calculated as follows:

 * If the number only has one digit, the digital root is equal to that number.